The pandemic that is currently pressuring the world economy has clearly shown us which are the essential services we can’t live without.

 Having well-maintained assets is a crucial factor in reaching production quotas and ensuring consistent product quality.
 However, an organization can’t allow that maintenance costs, alongside all other operating costs, exceed the value of the produced output.

-, you can find offers for dozens of different job positions.
+If you googleindustrial maintenance jobs, you can find offers for dozens of different job positions.
 However, you should take that number with a grain of salt because many of those job positions have a lot of overlap and list similar requirements.

 All of these positions require people that are good with their hands, can follow instructions and safety procedures, and are fine with occasionally working overtime.
 Lately, many job posts also list “basic computer skills” as a requirement, since more and more businesses are adopting software solutions like CMMS.